masiha-piroozram/Wordle-helper/README.md

 Another neccesary file for running this script is 5letterwords.txt .
 This file is a word list of all 5-letter words.
 (Because the game is usualy played in 5-letter mode).
 Of course it can be played in other modes like 4-letter or 6-letter and the script will also function as good as the 5-letter mode.

+The script doesn't look professional but it do the work :)
 Hope you like it